ravisuhag/portfolio/posts/data_infra.md

 date: "Mar 12, 2018"
 ---

-At Gojek, we build products that help millions of Indonesians commute, shop, eat and pay, daily.
-The Data Platform team is responsible to create a reliable data infrastructure across all of Gojek’s 18+ products.
-In the process of realizing this vision, here are some learnings:
+Supporting millions of daily interactions across Gojek’s ecosystem requires a highly resilient and scalable data infrastructure.
+Our Data Platform team is tasked with building this foundation, ensuring reliable data infrastructure for Gojek’s 18+ products.
+As we scale, we’ve developed a robust data platform designed to handle exponential growth, automate processes, and operate with a product mindset.

-**Scale:** Data at Gojek doesn’t grow linearly with the business, but exponentially, as people start building new products and logging new activities on top of the growth of the business.
-We currently see 6 Billion events daily and rising.
+**Scale:** Gojek’s data doesn’t grow linearly but exponentially as new products and features generate increasing amounts of data.
+Currently, our platform processes over 6 billion events daily.

-**Automation:** Working on such a large scale makes it important to automate everything from deployment to infrastructure.
-This way we can push features faster without causing chaos and disruption to the production environment.
+**Automation:** Operating at such a scale requires extensive automation, from deployment to infrastructure management, enabling rapid feature rollouts while maintaining production stability.

-**Product mindset:** The Data Platform team operates as an internal B2B SaaS company.
-We measure success with business metrics like user adoption, retention, and the revenue, or cost savings generated per feature.
-And our users are Product Managers, Developers, Data Scientists, and Analysts within Gojek.
+**Product mindset:** The Data Platform team operates as an internal B2B SaaS entity, measuring success by metrics like adoption, retention, and cost savings.
+Our users—Product Managers, Developers, Data Scientists, and Analysts—rely on our infrastructure for insights and decision-making.

 ## Overview

-Our data infrastructure lets us publish and consume raw and aggregated data effortlessly and reliably.
-This unleashes a plethora of possibilities within Gojek.
-From AI-based allocations, fraud detections, and recommendations, to critical real-time business reporting and monitoring.
-Given the real-time nature of the business at Gojek, the entire data infrastructure from the ground up focuses on real-time data processing, unlike traditional batch processing architectures.
-A high-level architecture diagram showing major components of our infrastructure stack:
+Our data infrastructure supports seamless publishing and consumption of both raw and aggregated data.
+With real-time processing at its core, this platform powers essential use cases like AI-driven allocations, fraud detection, recommendations, and real-time reporting.
+Here’s a high-level breakdown of the architecture and components that drive our data infrastructure.

 ![](/img/infra.png)

 ### Data Ingestion

-Raw data comes into our system from multiple channels.
-Source code instrumentation sends events through a stream producer library available for different programming languages used at Gojek e.g. Clojure, Jand ava, Ruby, Go.
-Machine stats daemon runs on compute instances to collect API logs, container logs, statistics, like counters and timers, sent over UDP or TCP.
+We handle diverse data sources, each feeding into our system via stream producers:

+**Source Instrumentation:** Events are instrumented directly from source code and ingested through a stream producer library, with language support for Clojure, Java, Ruby, and Go.

+**Stats Collection:** Machine daemons on compute instances collect logs, API statistics, and metrics sent over UDP or TCP.

-Stream producers provide publishers with the power to evolve their data schemas without breaking any of the consumers.
-Data is encoded as protocol buffers, a language-neutral, platform-neutral extensible mechanism for serializing structured data.
-Producers publish encoded data to fronting servers, particularly suited for high traffic.
-Each team is allocated one or more highly available fronting servers to avoid any single-point failure and data loss.
+**Schema Evolution:** Stream producers empower teams to evolve data schemas without breaking downstream dependencies, ensuring flexibility and scalability.

 ### Event Streams

+Data flows into Kafka-based, multi-region, rack-aware clusters for durability and high availability.

 - Fronting streams push data to central data streams.
 Data streams are highly reliable multi-region, rack-aware Kafka clusters.
 - We have more than 10 different data streams.
 Each handles more than a billion points each day. e.g. Locstream- Driver Location stream, Logstream- API Log stream, Tagstream- Segmentation stream, etc.
 - A Mirror stream is the mirror of its corresponding data stream with high data retention, purposed for data aggregation and data replays.
-- Perf stream is an exact copy of the data stream for chaos engineering and load testing purposes.
+- Performance stream is an exact copy of the data stream for chaos engineering and load testing purposes.
-- We are also working on making the data stream highly available by having a failover mirror cluster by using cluster service discovery to prevent any downtime.

 ### Data Consumption

-Firehose allows the consumption of raw as well as aggregated data without doing anything more than setting up a web application to receive messages.

-- Firehose can work in different sink modes.
-At the moment firehose supports more than 5 sink modes including HTTP, Influx, Postgres, Log, and more.
-- Firehose can be easily deployed on VMs — Virtual Machines or Kubernetes clusters.
+Firehose is our service for consuming raw and aggregated data, supporting multiple sink modes (HTTP, InfluxDB, PostgreSQL, etc.), and deployable on both VMs and Kubernetes clusters.
+Firehose abstracts data access, allowing consumers to ingest data seamlessly without managing backend infrastructure.

 ### Data Storage

-Data must be retained for business or compliance purposes on a long-term basis, if not indefinitely.

-- Secor clusters pull data from data streams to persist messages for long-term storage.
-We run Secor, distributed across multiple machines.
-The data is stored in parquet format to cloud storage.
-- Zeppelin is a web-based notebook that enables interactive data analytics.
-We use it for querying data from the apache spark cluster on top of our cold storage.
+Long-term data retention is managed through Secor clusters, which pull data from Kafka and persist it to cloud storage in Parquet format.
+For interactive analytics, we leverage Zeppelin notebooks, which query data from Apache Spark clusters on top of cold storage.

 ### Data Aggregation

-- Dagger is our real-time streaming aggregation and analytics platform powered by Flink.
-- To inhibit control and isolation, each team has dedicated dagger clusters, but it comes at the cost of handling a large volume of data replication and maintenance.
-Currently, we are running more than 10 dagger clusters with increasing demand.
-- Datlantis is a user-friendly interface to a fully automated system that creates and deploys custom streaming aggregation on top of Daggers.
-This allows us to create and deploy massive, production-grade real-time data aggregation pipelines in minutes using SQL-like syntax.
-The results are written to a time-series database.
+Our real-time data aggregation layer is powered by Dagger, built on Apache Flink.
+Each team operates dedicated Dagger clusters, allowing isolation and scalability while handling high data replication volumes.
+For rapid pipeline creation, Datlantis provides an interface to define and deploy custom aggregations on top of Dagger using a SQL-like syntax, with results stored in a time-series database.

 ### Data Visualization

-Data is our biggest asset and there’s immense potential in making sense of it.
-Data viz infrastructure helps us find insights and improves our decision-making.
+Our data visualization tools enable insights that drive decision-making across Gojek:

-- Enigma is a metrics query engine to access time-series data with powerful functions to aggregate, filter, and analyze.
+- **Enigma:** A query engine for time-series data, supporting powerful aggregation, filtering, and analysis functions.
-- Cosmos is the configuration service that holds mappings of Atlas visualization layers and Dagger metrics.
-More on this later.
+- **Cosmos:** A configuration service that manages visualization layer mappings and Dagger metrics for Atlas.
-- Atlas is our geo-visualization platform for exploring and visualizing location data sets at scale.
-Read more about ATLAS here.
+- **Atlas:** Our geo-visualization platform for real-time location data, enabling teams to explore and analyze location data at scale.

 ### Infrastructure automation

-- Odin, built on top of Terraform and Ansible/Chef enables us to safely and predictably create, change, and improve infrastructure.
-It allows us to define infrastructure as code to increase operator productivity and transparency.
-- Odin can create clusters, and services, replicate data infrastructure across multiple data centers and manage infrastructure state.
+Infrastructure automation is key to scaling and maintaining Gojek’s data platform.
+Odin, built on Terraform and Ansible/Chef, enables infrastructure as code, allowing us to safely create, change, and improve infrastructure.
+Odin automates the provisioning of clusters, data replication across data centers, and infrastructure management, reducing provisioning times by 99%.
-- Odin has helped us reduce provisioning time by 99% despite an increasing number of requests.

 ### Chaos engineering

-- Loki is our disaster simulation tool that helps ensure the infrastructure can tolerate random instance failures.
-Loki can randomly terminate virtual machine instances and containers, exposing engineers to failures more frequently and incentivizing them to build resilient services.
-- Loki can also launch feeders and consumers on-demand to load test the new or running clusters.
+Resilience testing is critical in our infrastructure strategy.
+Loki, our internal chaos engineering tool, conducts disaster simulations by terminating instances and containers, pushing systems to their limits to identify failure points and ensure recoverability.
+It also supports load testing by launching feeders and consumers on-demand, providing robust infrastructure testing capabilities.

 ### Infrastructure Monitoring

-Infrastructure monitoring is an essential and high-priority job.
-It provides crucial information that helps us ensure service uptime and optimal performance.
-We use a wide range of monitoring tools to lets us visualize events and get alerts in real-time including TICK stack, Datadog, and PagerDuty.

-We are also working on Heimdall, an internal data tracing service to collect and visualize data and events by data infrastructure.
-Heimdall builds reporting dashboards for monitoring the state of data collection every day in Gojek.
+Real-time monitoring is vital to maintain service uptime and performance.
+We use the TICK stack, Datadog, and PagerDuty for alerting and visualization.
+Additionally, we are developing Heimdall, an internal data tracing service that aggregates and visualizes data events across the platform, helping us monitor data pipeline health daily.

+## Conclusion

+Gojek’s data infrastructure is designed to be robust, resilient, and flexible, supporting the real-time demands of a fast-paced, data-driven organization.
+Through automation, chaos engineering, and a product-focused mindset, our Data Platform team empowers the company to innovate and scale reliably.

+Our infrastructure will continue to evolve as we refine and expand our systems to meet new challenges, ensuring that data remains a core driver of Gojek’s growth and success.